we-are-mono/docs/tutorials/linux-from-scratch.md

 - We set the kernel boot arguments to now look at the *second* partition for the root filesystem.
 This is because our first partition on the device is the `/boot` partition that holds our kernel and the device tree.
 - We load both, the kernel and the device tree into RAM
 - We boot the board.
-Notice the minus in `booti` command?
+Notice the minus character in `booti` command?
 That's because we're skipping the initial RAM filesystem.

 This should hopefully get you to the login screen, but we're not quite done yet.
-If you check the `/boot` directory, you'll notice that it's empty.
+If you check the `/boot` directory, you'll notice that it's either empty or you'll get an error.
 This is perfectly fine if you never intend to use it from within Linux, but for the sake of completeness, let's make sure its automatically mounted at boot.
 First check the *UUID* of your partitions, by running `$ ls -la /dev/disk/by-uuid/` and copy the UUID of the partition that points to `mmcblk0p1` (remember, our first partition is the boot partition).

 Then open `/etc/fstab` file with your favorite editor and paste the following line into it, and make sure you change the UUID to whatever *your* UUID of the partition is: